KWTX-TV

-KWTX-TV (channel 10) is a television station in Waco, Texas, United States, serving Central Texas as an affiliate of CBS.
-It is owned by Gray Television alongside Belton-licensed CW affiliate KNCT (channel 46).
-Both stations share studios on American Plaza in Waco, while KWTX-TV's transmitter is located near Moody, Texas.
+KWTX-TV (channel 10) is a television station in Waco, Texas, United States, serving Central Texas as an affiliate of CBS and Telemundo.
+It is owned by Gray Media alongside Belton-licensed CW affiliate KNCT (channel 46).
+The two stations share studios on American Plaza in Waco; KWTX-TV's transmitter is located near Moody, Texas.

-KWTX-TV also offers Telemundo programming on its second digital subchannel.
-This subchannel started on January 23, 2006, as an UPN affiliate ("UPN Waco") and changed its branding to "The CW12 Central Texas" on September 15, 2006.
+KWTX-TV offers Telemundo programming on its second digital subchannel.
+This subchannel started on January 23, 2006, as an UPN affiliate ("UPN Waco") and changed its branding to "CW 12 Central Texas" on September 15, 2006.
 The subchannel switched to Telemundo on January 2, 2019, after Gray Television moved its CW affiliation to former PBS member station KNCT, which it had just acquired from Central Texas College.

 KBTX-TV (channel 3) in Bryan–College Station operates as a semi-satellite of KWTX-TV.
 As such, it simulcasts all network and syndicated programming as provided through KWTX-TV but airs separate commercial inserts, legal identifications, local newscasts and Sunday morning religious programs, and has its own website.
 KWTX-TV serves the western half of the Waco–Temple–Bryan market while KBTX serves the eastern portion.
 The two stations are counted as a single unit for ratings purposes.
 Although KBTX-TV maintains its own studios on East 29th Street in Bryan, master control and some internal operations are based at KWTX-TV's facilities.

 History

 Beginnings

-KWTX first signed on the air as an independent station on April 3, 1955.
+KWTX-TV first signed on the air as an independent station on April 3, 1955.
 It was originally owned by Texoma Broadcasting, a holding company owned by businessman Milford N. "Buddy" Bostick alongside KWTX radio (AM 1230 and FM 97.5).
-At the time, crosstown KANG-TV, channel 34, had the ABC, CBS and DuMont affiliations.
+At the time, crosstown KANG-TV (channel 34) had the ABC, CBS and DuMont affiliations.
 KWTX picked up ABC in time for the fall 1955 TV season, and DuMont's closure left KANG as a full-time CBS station.

 Long plagued by financial difficulties due to being the only UHF station in the market at a time when UHF tuners were rare, KANG, owned by Texas Broadcasting Company, shut down at the end of 1955.
-Texoma bought KANG's assets and sold a 29 percent stake in KWTX to Texas Broadcasting.
-KWTX picked up the CBS affiliation as a result of the merger with KANG, and has been a primary CBS affiliate ever since.
-It shared a secondary ABC affiliation with KCEN-TV (channel 6) until September 1, 1977, when KWTX and KBTX became primary ABC affiliates.
+Texoma bought KANG's assets and sold a 29 percent stake in KWTX-TV to Texas Broadcasting.
+KWTX-TV picked up the CBS affiliation as a result of the merger with KANG, and has been a primary CBS affiliate ever since.
+It shared a secondary ABC affiliation with KCEN-TV (channel 6) until September 1, 1977, when KWTX-TV and KBTX-TV became primary ABC affiliates.
 The two stations then returned to CBS in 1983.
 KCEN became a primary ABC affiliate in 1984, only to reaffiliate with NBC at the end of 1985.

-Texoma purchased KXII in Sherman, Texas in 1958.
-A year before, KBTX-TV in Bryan, Texas took to the air as semi-satellite of KWTX serving the Brazos Valley.
+Texoma purchased KXII in Sherman in 1958.
+A year before, KBTX-TV in Bryan took to the air as semi-satellite of KWTX serving the Brazos Valley.